Voskanyan20/Lib/README.md

 # send-tables-to-db-lib
-Lib for send needed tables with his columns from one to another db.
+Lib for send needed tables with his columns from one to another db and check userPermissions with Authorisation.

 ## Table of contents
 - [Installation](#installation)